signalfx/signalfx-agent/docs/monitors/filesystems.md

  - `percent_inodes.free` (*gauge*)<br>    (Linux Only) Free inodes on the file system, expressed as a percentage.
 This is only reported if the configuration option `inodes` is set to `true`.
  - `percent_inodes.used` (*gauge*)<br>    (Linux Only) Used inodes on the file system, expressed as a percentage.
 This is only reported if the configuration option `inodes` is set to `true`.

-#### Group logical
+#### Group percentage
-All of the following metrics are part of the `logical` metric group.
-All of the non-default metrics below can be turned on by adding `logical` to the monitor config option `extraGroups`:
+All of the following metrics are part of the `percentage` metric group.
+All of the non-default metrics below can be turned on by adding `percentage` to the monitor config option `extraGroups`:
  - `percent_bytes.free` (*gauge*)<br>    Free disk space on the file system, expressed as a percentage.
  - `percent_bytes.used` (*gauge*)<br>    Used disk space on the file system, expressed as a percentage.